JunweiNotAvailable/LaiJoig/README.md

 A user's information is visible to the app owner, including the password.

 Therefore, in one of the lambda function, I **hashed the password** before storing into the database to make sure even the data manager (me) couldn't see the passwords.

+## Why I built it

+To know my motivation behind it, go to my personal website: https://junweinotavailable.netlify.app/laijoig